KxSystems/docs/CONTRIBUTING/typography.md

 ## Ligatures

 [Ligatures](https://en.wikipedia.org/wiki/Glyph) are typesetters’ tools for setting two letters together.

-Reserve _æ_ for languages, such as Danish and Norwegian, in which it is a distinct character, not for words such as _mediaeval_.
-(Wrong in American spelling anyway.)
+Sequences such as ae and oe are uncommon in American spellings, but reserve ligatures such as _æ_ and _œ_ for languages in which they are distinct characters. _Det glæder mig…_ (Danish)

 ### Quotation marks